agrogeophy/catalog/docsrc/CAGS_ecosystem.rst

 CAGS ecosystem
 ==============

-CAGS is an ecosystem with many interrelated projects and repositories.
+CAGS is an ecosystem with many interrelated projects and repositories:

-**Catalog**: a platform putting together a database/catalog of agrogeophysical surveys in order to boost future research
+- **Catalog**: a platform putting together a database/catalog of agrogeophysical surveys in order to boost future research

-**Notebooks**: a collection of jupyter notebooks that use agrogeophysical models
+- **Notebooks**: a collection of jupyter notebooks that use agrogeophysical models

 `Documentation <https://agrogeophy.github.io/notebooks/>`_

-**Datasets**: a list of agrogeophysical dataset of interest with associated metadata and references
+- **Datasets**: a list of agrogeophysical dataset of interest with associated metadata and references

 `Documentation <https://agrogeophy.github.io/datasets/>`_